 - 1. All students, teachers, administrators, school personnel and parents/caregivers will treat every person with respect and compassion, regardless of race, ethnicity, class, gender, ability, medical condition, status or performance. - 2.
 All students, teachers, administrators, school personnel, and parents/caregivers shall work to guarantee and protect the health, safety and welfare of every person regardless of race, ethnicity, class, gender, ability or status. - 3.
 All students, teachers, administrators, school personnel, and parents/caregivers shall take responsibility for recognizing, resisting, preventing and reporting the bullying of any student by other students, teachers, administrators, and school personnel.
 The school shall provide a safe place where students can report bullying.
 In addition, students shall have the right to file this report with a person of the student's choice, such as an educator, guidance counselor, nurse or administrator. - 4.
-The privacy of every person shall be respected and protected. - 5.
-Teachers and administrators will be committed to ongoing learning through professional development opportunities to deepen their knowledge and skills in order to better serve students educational, social, and emotional needs, build strong relationships with the students and their families, and to deliver high quality education to each student. - Students, teachers, and school personnel shall come to school and to class on time and ready, willing and able to engage effectively in the educational process. - 7.
-When a student does not understand what the teacher is doing or is asking students to do, the student shall in an appropriate manner ask the teacher to explain or clarify what the teacher is doing or is asking students to do.
-The teacher shall respect this inquiry and in an appropriate manner seek to explain or clarify what the teacher is doing or is asking students. to do.
-Teachers shall ensure that the classroom is a safe space for students to inquire as a foundation for the learning process. - 8.
-When a student behaves in an inappropriate manner on school grounds or at a school event the teachers and administrators shall provide intervention and supports to assist the student to address the behavior rather than focusing on separation and exclusion from school.
+The privacy of every person shall be respected and protected.

-9. Students and or parents shall have the right to reach out for support from appropriate school personnel to assist them in dealing with what may be the causes of their behavior or academic issues.
+- 5. Teachers and administrators will be committed to ongoing learning through professional development opportunities to deepen their knowledge and skills in order to better serve students educational, social, and emotional needs, build strong relationships with the students and their families, and to deliver high quality education to each student. - 6.
+Students, teachers, and school personnel shall come to school and to class on time and ready, willing and able to engage effectively in the educational process. - 7.
+When a student behaves in an inappropriate manner on school grounds or at a school event the teachers and administrators shall provide intervention and supports to assist the student to address the behavior rather than focusing on separation and exclusion from school unless the behavior poses imminent danger to the community. - 8.
+Students and or parents shall have the right to reach out for support from appropriate school personnel to assist them in dealing with what may be the causes of their behavior or academic issues.
 The school shall have the corresponding duty to provide appropriate personnel and locations on the campus where students can obtain the support and assistance needed.